helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 The ideas for the other Archangels came after Morgante and Aleph.
 Their themes were kind of arbitrarily chosen to match the design Jay had given them. [\[Source\]](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9v6q5/)

-Bytten Studio made a point to not put in a huge amount of Japanese mythological monsters in comparison to mythology from other nations, especially since well-known mons franchises such as Shin Megami Tensei, Pokémon and Digimon are Japanese franchises; they do not want to seem derivative. [\[Source\]](https://discord.com/channels/594939411775619102/709417227652431942/1206255854211305523)
+Bytten Studio made a point to not put in a huge amount of Japanese mythological monsters in comparison to mythology from other nations, especially since well-known mons franchises such as {% cite "Shin Megami Tensei" %}, {% cite "Pokémon" %} and {% cite "Digimon" %} are Japanese franchises; they do not want to seem derivative. [\[Source\]](https://discord.com/channels/594939411775619102/709417227652431942/1206255854211305523)

 ## Developer Notes